vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 ### Deleting a deployment

-Delete the deployment from the server by accessing the server name and deployment:
+Delete the deployment from the server using the names of the server and the deployment:

 ```python
 client.delete_deployment(deploy_server_name, deployment_name)